mohammad-alisafaee/renku-project-template/README.md

+New changes
+some more changes
+changes

+This should be copied
+Update

 # renku-project-template
 A repository to hold template files for new Renku projects to be used on project creation by the Renku clients.
 The next sections outline what different files in